spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management.md

 <InfoBox>
-Spectro Cloud supports new and existing clusters across public and private clouds.
-Furthermore, in public clouds, Spectro Cloud supports managed Kubernetes cluster services such as EKS, AKS, etc. The capabilities described above may not be available for all cluster types or may work slightly different in some cluster types.
+Palette supports new and existing clusters across public and private clouds.
+Furthermore, in public clouds, we supports managed Kubernetes cluster services such as EKS, AKS, etc. The capabilities described above may not be available for all cluster types or may work slightly different in some cluster types.
 Relevant sections will highlight these exceptions.
 </InfoBox>